lvgl/lvgl/docs/overview/img.rst

 - In ``decoder_info``, you should collect some basic information about the image and store it in ``header``.
 - In ``decoder_open``, you should try to open the image source pointed by ``dsc->src``.
 Its type is already in ``dsc->src_type == LV_IMG_SRC_FILE/VARIABLE``.
-  If this format/type is not supported by the decoder, return :c:enumerator:`LV_RES_INV`.
+  If this format/type is not supported by the decoder, return :cpp:enumerator:`LV_RES_INV`.
   However, if you can open the image, a pointer to the decoded *True color* image should be set in ``dsc->img_data``.
 If the format is known, but you don't want to decode the entire image (e.g. no memory for it), set ``dsc->img_data = NULL`` and